U.S. Supreme Court to hear religious fight over same-sex foster care

 The justices will take up an appeal by Catholic Social Services, an arm of the Archdiocese of Philadelphia that accused the city of violating the U.S. Constitution’s First Amendment rights of freedom of speech and religion.
 A lower court ruled in 2018 that the religious views of the organization did not entitle it to an exemption from the city’s anti-discrimination policies.

-Catholic Social Services, which has helped provide foster care services for more than a century, has said it would be forced to close its foster care operations if it is unable to participate in the city’s program.
-It said its foster homes are still in operation but are winding down.
+Catholic Social Services, which has helped provide foster care services for more than a century, has said it would be forced to close its foster care operations if it is unable to participate in Philadelphia’s program.

-The ruling could make it easier for people to cite religious beliefs when seeking exemptions from widely applicable laws.
+A ruling against Philadelphia could make it easier for people to cite religious beliefs when seeking exemptions from widely applicable laws.

 As part of the case, Catholic Social Services asked the court to overturn a 1990 Supreme Court ruling, called Employment Division v.
 Smith, that limited the ability of people to seek such exemptions.
 Congress subsequently enacted the Religious Freedom Restoration Act, which allows people to bring religious claims against the federal government but not the states.